WANT TO LEARN HOW TO FLIP YOUR THINKING?

 Second, resilience is essential.
 If you didn’t achieve the result you wanted you need to regain your drive and commitment to your goal, and readjust your timeline for achieving it.
 If you were successful you will likely experience a dip in motivation until you readjust your goals and standards upwards.

 Third, recognize both your own efforts and the efforts of those people who helped you.
 Irrespective of your result you didn’t get to where you are alone so say thank you.

-Use reflection to learn, develop resilience in order to grow, and acknowledge those who were a part of your journey to experience a perfect performance.
+Use reflection to learn, develop resilience in order to grow, and acknowledge those who were a part of your journey.